How to "Bee" a Spelling Success

 During a bee, the pronouncer initially only says the word to be spelled.
 Coach your speller to ask questions.
 A serious speller will ask for parts of speech, definitions, and alternate pronunciations to be certain that he or she is thinking of the right word.
 If the word is unfamiliar to the speller, the next items to request are other definitions and parts of speech and the word’s use in a sentence.
 The last possibility to trigger a memory of the word is to ask for its origin.
 For the speller that has studied etymology, this can be extremely helpful.
 For instance, if the word is derived from, let’s say Japanese, the spelling will be pretty predictable as the sound translation follows clear-cut rules and rarely if ever uses the letters l, q, v, x, or y, or the letter c unless followed by h, and words almost always end in either a vowel or the consonant n.
 Many such simple etymology rules can pull your child through those difficult or unfamiliar words.

-There are two different sets of rules, and each sponsor selects one of the Options, either A or B. These are found at www.spellingbee.com/rules.shtml.
+You can find the 2020 rules here.
 Basically, in Option A every student in a bee is given a different word, and the winner must spell two more correct words than the runner-up.
 This option also includes a ruling that all students in a round are reinstated in the bee if every student in the round misses his or her word.
 The National Spelling Bee uses this option for conducting its bee.
 Option B is the original spelling bee scheme.
 Under this option, every student in the bee is given a unique word until only two students are standing.
 At this point the rules change, and when one of the two students misses a word, it is given to the other student to correct.
-To win, a speller must correct his or her opponent's word and spell one additional word.
+To win, a speller must correct his or her opponent’s word and spell one additional word.
 This option is not used at the National Bee level.

 No matter which set of rules your bee follows, it is important to understand how each option affects your child’s advancement in the bee and the proper ways to contest erroneous judgments.